The Cameron/Glen Burn Colliery, Shamokin, Pa.

-Another deep anthracite coal mine not far from the Glen Burn is Buck Slope, located near Upper Excelsior, Pennsylvania.
-Apparently, like many small coal towns of the day, Excelsior used to be a rather hopping place, complete with a movie theater and hookers, one of which apparently used to walk along the road to attract clients.
+Another deep anthracite coal mine not far from the Glen Burn is the Buck Slope mine, located near Upper Excelsior, Pennsylvania.
+Apparently, like many small coal towns of the day, Excelsior used to be a rather hopping place, complete with a movie theater and prostitutes, one of which apparently used to walk along the road to attract clients.
 Today Upper Excelsior is virtually abandoned.

-The Buck Slope mine is one of the more unstable mines i had the 'pleasure' to explore and i highly doubt it would still be accessible today.
-It had some interesting features however which i didn’t expect to find in a coal mine, such as near white rock in one area (first image).
-It also had a stream running in it which was navigable with an inflatable boat apparently (don’t ask), though i don't believe i personally ever went down deep enough to see it.
+The Buck Slope mine is one of the more unstable mines i had the pleasure to explore and i highly doubt it would still be accessible today.
+It had some interesting features however which i didn’t expect to find in a coal mine, such as near white rock in one area.
+It also had a stream running in it which was navigable with an inflatable boat apparently (don’t ask).

-The Saint Nickolas coal breaker, known simply as the St. Nick, was used for processing anthracite coal which was mined nearby.
-It was an outstanding place to explore and quite popular among urban explorers until recently.
-The St. Nick has either been completely or partially demolished, or may be in the process thereof.
+The Saint Nickolas coal breaker, known simply as the St. Nick, was used for processing anthracite coal which was mined in the region.
+It was an outstanding place to explore and quite popular among urban explorers until recently as it is in the process of being demolished.